Algonquin Hotel: Cats

 The Algonquin Hotel has kept a cat in its lobby since the late 1920s.
-The practice was formerly thought to have originated in the 1930s, but an out-of-print book indicates that Frank Case had cared for a cat named Billy until the feline's death in the 1920s.
+The practice was formerly thought to have originated in the 1930s, but a book by Frank Case indicates that he had cared for a cat named Billy until the feline's death in the 1920s.
 According to administrative assistant Alice de Almeida (the hotel's "chief cat officer"), the current practice started when the hotel took in a stray male cat that was originally named Rusty.
 When a guest was sick, Rusty frequently went to that guest's room and stayed there until they had recovered.
 Rusty was renamed Hamlet at the suggestion of John Barrymore, who at the time was performing on Broadway in the play Hamlet.
 Since then, all the male cats have been named Hamlet, while all the female cats have been named Matilda.
 It is not clear why female cats are named Matilda, but all the Hamlets are named after the original cat.
-The hotel has had eight Hamlets and three Matildas in its history; The Algonquin acquired its current cat, Hamlet VIII, in 2017.
+The hotel has had eight Hamlets and three Matildas in its history.
+The Algonquin acquired its current cat, Hamlet VIII, in 2017.

 The hotel's lobby contains two feline tree houses.
 The cat's collar interacts with an electric geo-fence, which prevents the cat from leaving the lobby, because the New York City Department of Health and Mental Hygiene does not permit animals in dining areas.
 The cat has received several gifts from visitors, including four oil paintings.
 Many people have visited the Algonquin specifically to see the hotel's cat.
 One of the male cats was featured in the illustrated book Algonquin Cat; when that cat died in 1982, his obituary appeared in Variety magazine.
 Another cat, a female Ragdoll, was named 2006 cat of the year at the Westchester Cat Show.

 Every August, the hotel holds a fundraiser with a feline fashion show featuring the hotel's cat.
-The fashion shows started in the 1930s and have raised money for such initiatives as the Mayor's Alliance for NYC's Animals in 2018.
+The fashion shows started in the 1930s and have raised money for such initiatives as the Mayor's Alliance for NYC's Animals.
 In addition, the hotel hosts birthday parties for its cat; these events have also served as fundraisers, such as in 2010, when Matilda III's fifteenth birthday raised money for North Shore Animal League America.
 The Wall Street Journal wrote that the cat's birthday party "is the kind of party where you would find [...] $20 Purrtinis for sale, made of Grey Goose vodka, lychee juice, coconut, white creme de cacao and lemon juice and advertisements for Reiki treatments for cats.
 It is also a party where you would see a cat dressed as a fruit basket..."